TechxGenus/LightBinPack/README.md

 - Employs segment tree for efficient bin search
 - Time complexity: O(N log L) where L is the maximum length
 - Suitable for cases where item lengths are integers and L << N

+### Optimized Best-Fit Decreasing Parallel (OBFDP)
+- Parallel version of OBFD for large integer lengths
+- Automatically splits items into multiple chunks for parallel processing
+- Uses OpenMP for parallel execution
+- Includes a repack phase for better bin utilization
+- Suitable for large datasets with integer lengths
+- Adaptive to available CPU cores and input size

 ## Requirements